 Good morning, Mr. Chairman, Senator Leahy, and Members of the Committee.
 My name is Robert Oakley.
 I am a Professor of Law at the Georgetown University Law Center and Director of the Law Center's Library.
 I also serve as Washington Affairs Representative for the American Association of Law Libraries.
-I am honored

-Affairs Representative for the American Association of Law Libraries.
-I am nonred to appear before the Committee today not only on behalf of AALL, but for 17 of the Nation's other principal educational and library organizations.
+I am honored to appear before the Committee today not only on behalf of AALL, but for 17 of the Nation's other principal educational and library organizations.